A still from INSIGHT’s Video 1, projected in the front room—depicting the outer world.

 INSIGHT is funded by the BC Arts Council in Canada.

 We acknowledge the contributions of Dr. Heesoon Bai and Dr. Avraham Cohen, both scholars and psychotherapists, who were engaged as consultants to support our research discussions related to INSIGHT.
-We also thank Dr. Zuzana Vasko, an artist-scholar and educator, for her thoughtful presence and participation in the discussion.
+We also thank Dr. Zuzana Vasko, an artist, scholar and educator, for her thoughtful presence and participation in the discussion.